digiteg/SmartCity/Part2/README.md

 # Hurray let's start !
 ![Prototype](/img/prototypefun.gif)

-## **Back to reality ..
+## Example 1: **Back to reality ..
 Start with baby steps**
 Idea is to start always with small building blocks and try to test them and optimize your code.
 This is the best way how to build your solution iteratively and step by step learn how things work.

 Try to copy and paste following code examples into Unicorn REPL

-## Step 1: your first code Internal USR button and LEDs
+## main.py

-In example we will learn all how to use sensors and buid
+In example we will learn all how to use Sense HAT sensors and build in joystick

 ```python
 from sense_hat import SenseHat, ACTION_PRESSED, ACTION_HELD, ACTION_RELEASED